alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 ![](images/addcloudnodetopology.PNG)

+### Step 3: Install pfSense

+- Click the pfSense node to start the install for pfSense.
+- Press enter when Install pfSense is highlighted
+- Then select the Auto (UFS) option and press enter
+- Press enter on the Entire Disk option
+- Highlight the GPT GUID Partition Table and press enter
+- Select the Auto option and press enter
+- Press enter on Finish
+- Press enter on Commit
+- When it loads press enter on reboot

-### Step 3: Assign pfSense Interfaces in the pfSense Console Menu
+### Step 4: Assign pfSense Interfaces in the pfSense Console Menu

 After loading up pfSense, select option 1: Assign Interfaces
 ```